Michie Tavern: History

 In 1746, Major John Henry sold land in northern Albemarle County to John Michie.
 His son, William Michie, inherited the property from his father and built a house.
 Many people came to his house looking for food and a place to sleep, so William obtained a license to operate an ordinary in 1784 and operated a tavern, inn, and restaurant.
-The property reverted to state ownership in 1910 when Sally Michie was unable to care for the business.
+The property reverted to state ownership in 1910 when Sallie Michie was unable to care for the business.
 She was the last Michie family member to own the property.
 Josephine Henderson bought the tavern in 1927, and had it dismantled and moved near Monticello.
 Part of her interest in the tavern was to have a place to display her large collection of antiques.
 It was used as an architectural office by Milton Gregg beginning in 1932.
+The tavern was acquired by a local family in 1968, and the restaurant was started the following year.
+The Meadow Run Mill was moved from Augusta County and reconstructed on the property in 1976.
+The tavern continues to be operated by the same family that acquired it in 1968.

 Overview

-Michie Tavern is now a collection of historic buildings that includes a museum and restaurant.
+Michie Tavern is now a collection of historic buildings that includes a pub and restaurant.
 It has the largest grouping of reassembled buildings in Albemarle County.
-Now located near Monticello, it has retained the atmosphere of an 18th-century inn, pub, and a set of stores: The General Store, Tavern Shop, The Artisan Shop, and The Metal Smith Shop.
+Now located near Monticello, it has retained the atmosphere of an 18th-century inn, pub, and a set of stores: The General Store and the Tavern Shop.